fieldtrack360/FieldTrack-SDK-Integration-Guide/Android_Integration.md

 #### On the device

-A second Room database, created only when `configureLogs()` is called, named for your package so two apps embedding the SDK cannot collide, and kept **separate from the file holding positions** — which is what makes a credential failure on the log endpoint structurally unable to reach a stored point.
+A second Room database, created on the first entry written once the channel is on, named for your package so two apps embedding the SDK cannot collide, and kept **separate from the file holding positions** — which is what makes a credential failure on the log endpoint structurally unable to reach a stored point.